Your employer informs you that they are terminating your employment. What are the key points to consider in this situation?

-If this notice period is not agreed in writing and there is no collective bargaining agreement in place, the period of notice is governed by the Code of Obligations.
-This is as follows:
+Your employer must observe the notice period.
+If this notice period was not agreed in writing and there is no collective bargaining agreement in place, the period of notice is governed by the Code of Obligations and is as follows:

-- During the probation period: 7 days (as at the end of any day)
+- during the probation period: 7 days (from the end of any day)

-- In the first year of service: 1 month (as at the end of a month)
+- in the first year of service: 1 month (from the end of a month)

-- From the 2nd to the 9th year of service: 2 months (as at the end of a month)
+- from the 2nd to the 9th year of service: 2 months (from the end of a month)

-- From the 10th year of service: 3 months (as at the end of a month)
+- from the 10th year of service: 3 months (from the end of a month)

-In addition, there is special protection against dismissal that applies for periods of military service, civilian service or protection service, during illness or following an accident, or during pregnancy.
+There is special protection against dismissal that applies for periods of military service, civilian service or protection service, during illness or following an accident, or during pregnancy.
 While this protection against dismissal is in force, employees may not be dismissed.
-If you are unsure whether you are protected from dismissal, notify your employer immediately by recorded mail that you wish to continue working.
+If you are unsure whether you are protected from dismissal, notify your employer immediately by registered post that you wish to continue working.